top of page

 - More to come!

-Interactions between phytoplankton, the major primary producers in the oceans, and bacteria constitute one of the most important associations in aquatic ecosystems.
-Exchanges between both groups influence the carbon cycle, atmospheric composition and global biogeochemical cycles.
-Using new techniques developed in our lab and existing methods, we aim to understand the molecular mechanisms that enable these symbiotic relations, how they influence the oceanic ecosystem and their fate in response to climate change.
+Interactions between the major primary producer in the oceans, phytoplankton, and bacteria constitute one of the most important associations in aquatic ecosystems.
+These relations influence productivity and fisheries of coastal ecosystems, control carbon fluxes to the deep ocean, play an important role in harmful algal blooms and toxin production by phytoplankton, and contribute to production of cloud seeding gases, such as dimethyl sulfide.
+We aim to use multi-omics techniques coupled with novel microfluidics and metabolomics approaches to understand the molecular mechanisms that promote these symbiotic relations, how they influence the oceanic ecosystem and their fate in response to climate change.

 Corals depend on multi-partite symbioses with diverse microbiota that influences their fitness and resilience to climate change.
 We are using an integrated ‘omics approach, including shotgun metagenomics, metatranscriptomics, and metabolomics to better understand the functional responses of the coral holobiont (host and its associated microbiomes) during normal symbiosis and the climate change-induced dysbiosis.
 Unraveling the molecular mechanisms of coral symbiosis will enable us to target effective strategies to save the collapsing diversity of corals in today’s oceans.